-My History of Mountain Biking in the Estrella Mountains
+My History of Mountain Biking in Estrella Mountain Park

-I first rode the Estrella Mountains back in about 1996, in the beginner racing class of the Mountain Bike Association of Arizona series.
+I first rode in Estrella Mountain Park back in about 1996, in the beginner racing class of the Mountain Bike Association of Arizona series.
 I remembered it was a pretty fun ride, but not one of the best around.
-That’s even less true now as the newer, better trail networks have popped up.
+That’s even more true now as the newer, better trail networks have popped up.

 I visited the Estrellas a few more times between then and now, including a visit to the Competitive Track, which doesn’t get much love and doesn’t really deserve any.
 Unless you like sand.